 A homemade camper van conversion can be an inexpensive and highly rewarding project, but you need to plan accordingly before you jump in to it.
 You really don't want to get stuck with something you didn't want in the first place, don't you?

-If you don't want to blow your budget on professional van conversions, a homemade project may be an only option on your way to camper van freedom.
+If you don't wish to blow your budget on professional van conversions, a homemade project may be an only option on your way to camper van freedom.
 And If you have some basic DIY skills there is absolutely no reason for you to back out.

 So go visit your local DIY store, check the internet, go to forums on this topic or get a book on camper van conversions and get your creative juices flowing before starting your adventure.